Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 615.7
 -----

-Some prevention effects generated by the resolution of a spell or ability :ref:er to a specific amount of damage -- for example, "Prevent the next 3 damage that would be dealt to target creature or player this turn."
+Some prevention effects generated by the resolution of a spell or ability refer to a specific amount of damage -- for example, "Prevent the next 3 damage that would be dealt to target creature or player this turn."
 These work like shields.
 Each 1 damage that would be dealt to the "shielded" creature or player is prevented.
 Preventing 1 damage reduces the remaining shield by 1.
 If damage would be dealt to the shielded creature or player by two or more applicable sources at the same time, the player or the controller of the creature chooses which damage the shield prevents.
 Once the shield has been reduced to 0, any remaining damage is dealt normally.
 Such effects count only the amount of damage; the number of events or sources dealing it doesn't matter.

 615.8
 -----

-Some prevention effects generated by the resolution of a spell or ability :ref:er to the next time a specific source would deal damage.
+Some prevention effects generated by the resolution of a spell or ability refer to the next time a specific source would deal damage.
 These effects prevent the next instance of damage from that source, regardless of how much damage that is.
 Once an instance of damage from that source has been prevented, any subsequent instances of damage that would be dealt by that source are dealt normally.

 615.9
 -----

-Some prevention effects generated by static abilities :ref:er to a specific amount of damage -- for example, "If a source would deal damage to you, prevent 1 of that damage."
+Some prevention effects generated by static abilities refer to a specific amount of damage -- for example, "If a source would deal damage to you, prevent 1 of that damage."
 Such an effect prevents only the indicated amount of damage in any applicable damage event at any given time.
 It will apply separately to damage from other applicable events that would happen at the same time, or at a different time.

 .. admonition:: Example